Bash-09/tf2_bot_kicker/README.md

 You will also need to add `-condebug` to your game launch options.
 In your Steam library right click Team Fortress 2 -> Properties and paste it into launch options.
 This will make the game print the output in the console to a console.log file so the program can keep track of what's happening in the game.
 (Recommended) Optionally you can add `-conclearlog` to your launch options as well to clear this log file whenever the game is restarted.
 This will mean you will have to launch the bot-kicker *after* you start TF2, but otherwise the console.log file will just get longer and longer.

+If the program fails to launch, it probably couldn't find your TF2 folder (This can be verified by running it from a cmd instead of directly).
+Check in `cfg/settigs.cfg` that the folder location is correct for your installation.
+The program can also be run directly in the Team Fortress 2 folder with disregard to whatever directory is set.

 # Settings and config
 Inside the cfg folder is settings.cfg, you can change some basic settings here.\
 `user` - Add your SteamID3 (like from when you use the status command in-game) to stop trying to kick bots on the enemy team.\
 `tf2_directory` - Is the location where TF2 is installed.
 If the game is not installed in the default location you will have to change this.
 (Or you can run the program in the TF2 folder without changing this setting.)\
-`chat_alerts` - true/false if you want messages in chat to alert other players of bots.\
+`chat_reminders` - true/false if you want regular messages in chat to alert other players of current connected bots.\
+`join_alerts` - true/false if you want chat messages that say when a bot is joining the server (This can occasionally miss bots if the period is set too high).
 `kick` - true/false if you want to automatically call votekicks on bots.
 (There is no way to determine when a vote is running or if you are on cooldown, so it may attempt to call votekicks even when you cannot)\
-`period` - Integer Time in seconds between each alert/kick attempt
+`period` - Integer Time in seconds between server refreshes (each alert/kick attempt)

 # Adding bots to the list
 In the cfg folder there is a file called bots.cfg, this has all the information to identify the bots under a few sections.\